-Rehab for Opiate Abuse
+Rehab for Opiate Misuse

-Rehabilitation for opioid abuse entails physically, psychologically, and emotionally weaning the client off the need for opioids.
-This is not an easy process; opiates force the brain into producing neurotransmitters and endorphins that cause powerful sensations of pleasure, comfort, and analgesia (the inability to feel pain), and clients who have physical or mental health issues might come to think of their drugs as the only sources of relief and escape from their distress.
+Rehabilitation for opioid misuse entails physically, psychologically, and emotionally weaning a person off the need for opioids.
+This is not an easy process; opiates force the brain into producing neurotransmitters and endorphins that cause powerful sensations of pleasure, comfort, and analgesia (the inability to feel pain), and patients who have physical or mental health issues might come to think of their drugs as the only sources of relief and escape from their distress.

 The human body produces those same neurotransmitters and endorphins naturally, but the chemical potency of heroin or prescription opioids increases the production a hundredfold.
 Over time, those addicted to opiates cannot think of anything but being on the opioid high, and everything in their lives revolves around getting more drugs; whether it is expensive prescription medication or cheap heroin, the addiction does not discriminate.

 Discontinuing opiate intake, whether intentionally or otherwise, deprives the body of the chemically augmented neurotransmitters and endorphins that flooded the central nervous system whenever the drug was consumed.
 The result is that a user feels:

 Medically Assisted Detox

-The purpose of medical detox is to help clients manage their withdrawal systems by way of reducing the severity of the symptoms.
+The purpose of medical detox is to help patients manage their withdrawal systems by way of reducing the severity of the symptoms.
 Benzodiazepine drugs (sold under names like Xanax, Valium, or Ativan) slow down the central nervous system, which induces a tranquilizing effect that counters the anxiety and depression that arise from withdrawal.

-Nonetheless, even medically assisted detox entails giving vulnerable, at-risk clients drugs that are similar in composition to the opioids that started the problem.
+Nonetheless, even medically assisted detox entails giving vulnerable, at-risk patients drugs that are similar in composition to the opioids that started the problem.
 For this reason, professional supervision is a must, as individuals are very prone to relapse due to the distress of withdrawal.

 What about the opioid detox process is so stressful that a person might need even more drugs to get through it?
-Psych Central notes that opiate abuse damages multiple systems in the brain (many of which deal with neurological communication and hormonal regulation).
+Psych Central notes that opiate misuse damages multiple systems in the brain (many of which deal with neurological communication and hormonal regulation).
 When the opioids are gone, those systems are thrown into a frenzy, and the signs of this frenzy are the withdrawal symptoms of detoxification: